Akul321/Comment-Automation/README.md

 Drafts are filtered before submission for length, banned openers, emoji, links, hashtags, unverifiable statistics, and duplicates within the last 40 comments.
 Sensitive topics — bereavement, illness, layoffs, job-seeking, politics, legal matters — are excluded at the pre-filter stage.

-## Notice

-Automated commenting violates LinkedIn's terms of service.
-Accounts operating at volume may be restricted.
-Use with a low daily cap and manual review enabled.

 ## Licence

 MIT.
 See [LICENSE](LICENSE).